The First Cherokee Christmas

 Photo ID Event

 Need a Cherokee Nation photo ID?
-Cherokee Nation Tribal Registration will be set up from 3 to 7 p.m. at Stilwell High School in Stilwell to create photo IDs for Cherokee citizens.
+Cherokee Nation Tribal Registration will be set up from noon to 5 p.m. at the Museum of Native American History in Bentonville, Ark., to create photo IDs for Cherokee citizens.
 Citizens who wish to come should bring an up-to-date driver’s license or other government photo ID.
 Cherokee Vote, along with other Cherokee Nation programs and services, will also be in attendance.
 To ensure timely processing, citizens should arrive no later than 30 minutes before the end of the event.

 Learn more here.